exosystems-mobile/outsystems-cordova-plugin-push/README.md

 # Outsystems Cordova Plugin Push
 A clone of the original cordova-plugin-push adapted to work with outsystems by adding hook scripts to load the google-services.josn and .plist files from the target directory

+Thanks to all contributers of the scripts found here https://github.com/TruewindIT/cordova-plugin-firebase-only-analytics-notifications.
+All scripts in this repo were taken from there

 # Cordova Plugin Push

 [![Build Status](https://travis-ci.org/havesource/cordova-plugin-push.svg)](https://travis-ci.org/havesource/cordova-plugin-push)